ShadenSmith/splatt/README.md

     $ ./configure && make

 will build the SPLATT library and its executable.
-The executable will be found in `build/<arch>/bin/`.
+SPLATT also provides options to automatically download the CMake and BLAS/LAPACK dependencies on Linux/OSX
+systems:

+    $ ./configure --download-cmake --download-blas-lapack

 You can also run

     $ ./configure --help

 to see additional build options.
+After compilation, the executable will be found in `build/<arch>/bin/`.
 To install,

     $ make install